 If the motion picture was first published in a foreign country, and then subsequently published in the United States, the applicant may submit one complete copy of the edition that was first published in the foreign country.
-Alternatively, the applicant may submit one complete copy of the "" that was published in the United States, provided that the content of the U.S. edition is identical to the content of the foreign edition.
+Alternatively, the applicant may submit one complete copy of the "best edition" that was published in the United States, provided that the content of the U.S. edition is identical to the content of the foreign edition.
 See id.
 For information concerning the best edition requirement, see Section 1509.2(F)(2)(a).

-1509.2(F)(3) Motion Pictures Contained in Formats That Cannot Be Viewed by the U.S. Copyright Office Unviewable Formats
+1509.2(F)(3) Motion Pictures Contained in Formats That Cannot Be Viewed by the U.S. Copyright Office

-The U.S. Copyright Office may not have equipment needed to examine aview motion pictures- for copyrightable authorship. in certain formats.
-If so, the registration specialist may ask the applicant to resubmit the work insubmits a different format.
+The U.S. Copyright Office may not have equipment needed to examine a motion picture for copyrightable authorship.
+If so, the registration specialist may ask the applicant to resubmit the work in a different format.

-Alternatively, the specialist may proceed with his or her examination without requesting a viewable copy of the motion picture, provided that (i)cannot be viewed, the applicant submitted a separate written description of the work, such as a continuity, press book, synopsis, or the final shooting script, and (ii) the written description sufficiently identifies the copyrightable material in the work, and includes must contain the following information:
+Alternatively, the specialist may proceed with his or her examination without requesting a viewable copy of the motion picture, provided that (i) the applicant submitted a separate written description of the work, such as a continuity, pressbook, synopsis, or the final shooting script, and (ii) the written description sufficiently identifies the copyrightable material in the work, and includes the following information:

-- The continuing title of the work and the episode title (if any); - The nature and general content of the program and its dialog or narration (if any);

-- The running time; and - All credits appearing on the work, including the copyright notice (if any).
+- The continuing title of the work and the episode title (if any); - The nature and general content of the program and its dialog or narration (if any); - The running time; and - All credits appearing on the work, including the copyright notice (if any).